Glycine Combat Sub: A Detailed Review

 The presence of the arabic numbers, including those for the 24 hours, also change the look completely.
 For me, it is a little too busy, but in terms of function it is very handy indeed.
 Especially if you work in 24 hour time, or travel to places in Europe where it is standard.

 The hands are a little on the thin side for readability in my opinion, but still decent.
-And the second hard stands out with it’s rather strange rectangle on the end.
+The hour hand is a partial Mercedes style hand that you will see on the likes of a Rolex, however without the three-armed symbol in the middle.
+And the second hard stands out with its large rectangle on the end.
 At least it’s unique, I suppose!